prose-im/prose-pod-api/tutorials/run-locally.md

 ## First time setup

-### Intall the tools you will need
+### Install the tools you will need

 #### `git`

 We use Git as version control system so you will need to install it.
-You probably have it installed already, but if you don't, have a look at [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+You probably have it installed already, but if you don’t, have a look at [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 #### `task`